What is Aer Lingus policy on pet acceptance?

 General rules for traveling on Aer Lingus Regional Flights

-- On Aer Lingus Regional operated flights only domestic dogs, cats and rabbits will be accepted for carriage.
-This applies to domestic flights within Ireland and between Ireland and Britain.
+- On Aer Lingus Regional operated flights only domestic dogs and cats will be accepted for carriage.
+This applies to domestic flights within Ireland and between Ireland and the United Kingdom (except to/from Jersey).

-- While there may be risks to the health or welfare of their animal caused by the reaction of an animal to flying, the carriage is permitted only with the animal owner’s acknowledgement.
+- While there may be risks to the health or welfare of their animal caused by the reaction of an animal to flying, the carriage is permitted only with the animal owner’s acknowledgment.

 Recognized Assistance Dogs accompanying disabled passengers are carried free of charge in the cabin on all short-haul and long-haul flights when they are suitably harnessed (no requirement for a muzzle).
 Recognized Assistance Dogs are guide dogs trained by an organization accepted by and affiliated to the International Guide Dog Federation (IGDF) and assistance dogs trained by an organization affiliated with Assistance Dogs International (ADI).

 Passengers are required to provide a minimum of 48 hours notice of their intention to travel.
-The dog must sit on the floor at the passenger feet and not at an emergency exit or first row.
+The dog must sit on the floor at the passenger’s feet and not at an emergency exit or first row.
 All quarantine and government regulations must be complied with.
-A prior approval is required from the Department of Agriculture in Ireland for flights from Ireland to the US.